Reconstruction of the Higgs mass in events with Higgs bosons decaying into a pair of tau leptons using matrix element techniques: The Matrix element method

 The meaning of Eq.~(\ref{eq:mem}) is as follows.
-The best estimate for the unknown model parameter $\theta$ is given by the value $\hat{\theta}$ which maximizes the probability density to observe precisely the values $\bm{y}$ that are measured in the detector.
-Within the scope of this paper, the unknown model parameter $\theta$ corresponds to the mass $m_{\PHiggs}$ of the $\PHiggs$ boson or, equivalently, to the true mass $m_{\Pgt\Pgt}$ of the $\Pgt$ lepton pair in a given event.
+The best estimate for the unknown model parameter $\Theta$ is given by the value $\hat{\Theta}$ which maximizes the probability density to observe precisely the values $\bm{y}$ that are measured in the detector.
+Within the scope of this paper, the unknown model parameter $\Theta$ corresponds to the mass $m_{\PHiggs}$ of the $\PHiggs$ boson or, equivalently, to the true mass $m_{\Pgt\Pgt}$ of the $\Pgt$ lepton pair in a given event.

 The individual terms of Eq.~(\ref{eq:mem}) are described in Sections~\ref{sec:mem_ME} to~\ref{sec:mem_logM}.
 The ME for the process $\Pp\Pp \to \PHiggs \to \Pgt\Pgt$ with subsequent decay of the $\Pgt$ leptons via $\Pgt \to \enunu$, $\Pgt \to \mununu$, or $\Pgt \to \textrm{hadrons} + \Pnut$ is described in Section~\ref{sec:mem_ME}.
 A complication arises from the fact that we use a leading order (LO) ME to model the $\PHiggs$ boson production process $\Pp\Pp \to \PHiggs$.
 The LO ME strictly applies only to events in which the $\PHiggs$ boson has zero $\pT$, while the production of $\PHiggs$ bosons at the LHC typically proceeds in association with jets.
 The treatment of events with hadronic activity, in which the $\PHiggs$ boson has non-zero $\pT$, is detailed in Section~\ref{sec:mem_hadRecoil}.
 The TFs are described in Section~\ref{sec:mem_TF} and the integration over the $n$-particle phase space is described in Section~\ref{sec:mem_PSintegration}.
 The computation of the cross section $\sigma(m_{\PHiggs})$ that is needed for a proper normalization of the probability density $\mathcal{P}(\bm{y}|m_{\PHiggs})$ in Eq.~(\ref{eq:mem}) is described in Section~\ref{sec:mem_xSection}.
-The numerical maximization of the probability density $\mathcal{P}(\bm{y}|m_{\PHiggs})$ with respect to the $\PHiggs$ boson mass $m_{\PHiggs}$ is described in Section~\ref{sec:mem_numericalMaximization}.
-We conclude this section with a description of an artificial term that we choose to add to the probability density $\mathcal{P}(\bm{y}|m_{\PHiggs})$, in order to reduce tails in the $m_{\Pgt\Pgt}$ distribution reconstructed by the algorithm.
-The structure of this ``regularization'' term is described in Section~\ref{sec:mem_logM}.
-Distributions of $m_{\Pgt\Pgt}$ in simulated events, reconstructed with and without this term, are presented in Section~\ref{sec:results}.
+The numerical maximization of the probability density $\mathcal{P}(\bm{y}|m_{\PHiggs})$ with respect to the mass $m_{\PHiggs}$ of the $\PHiggs$ boson is described in Section~\ref{sec:mem_numericalMaximization}.
+We denote this version of the SVfit algorithm by SVfitMEM.